freqtrade/freqtrade/docs/installation.md

 ```bash
 docker run --rm -e TZ=`ls -la /etc/localtime | cut -d/ -f8-9` -v `pwd`/config.json:/freqtrade/config.json -it freqtrade
 ```
+More information on this docker issue and work-around can be read here: https://github.com/docker/for-mac/issues/2396

 In this example, the database will be created inside the docker instance and will be lost when you will refresh your image.